 Climate Alpha is unique in capturing both the physical climate risk and the resilience-adjusted impact of climate change.

-The Physical impact and Resilience-adjusted impact are coefficients that explain the divergence of a location’s financial performance under a given climate scenario from its baseline (one that assumes no climate change).
+The Total Physical Impact and Resilience-adjusted Impact are coefficients that explain the divergence of a location’s financial performance under a given climate scenario from its baseline (one that assumes no climate change).

 Benchmarking Locations to Establish Risk and Resilience Profiles